-I am an Entomologist working at the Biosystematics group at Wageningen University, The Netherlands, led by Prof. Eric Schranz.
+I am an Entomologist working on the evolution of species interactions at the Biosystematics Group at Wageningen University, The Netherlands, led by Prof. Eric Schranz.
 I am interested in the evolutionary pathways that gave rise to intricate interactions between plants, butterflies and moths (Lepidoptera) their symbiotic microbes and natural enemies (hymenopteran parasitoids).
 Besides my interest in the fundamental aspects on the evolutionary ecology of insect-microbe-plant interactions I aim to transfer the gained knowledge to the society and stakeholders.
-Together with my VIDI/Aspasia team we are studying the evolutionary and molecular mechanism and genetic basis of a butterfly egg-killing plant trait triggered by pest insects in economically important cabbage crops.

 Students that are interested in joining my team are welcome, check for MSc/BSc thesis possibilities!

 Evolutionary, chemical, behavioral and molecular ecology

 Associate professor at Biosystematics group, Wageningen University (WU), The Netherlands